 - Keep it short and sweet.

-As before, it’s important for you to provide some way for the reviewer to get in touch with you to discuss an issue further or to help provide a resolution.
-A name and either a phone number or email address work well.
+When figuring out how to handle a bad online review, it’s important for you to provide a way for the reviewer to get in touch with you.
+Include a name and phone number or email where you can discuss the issue further or help provide a resolution.

 - Even with the worst of the worst, thank the reviewer for reaching out to you.